 The mountains of the Southern Alps are considered to be quite young – less than ten million years old, and they are still building at the rate of 5-10 mm per year.
 It’s estimated that approximately 25 km of build-up has occurred, however, weather erosion is counteracting the build-up.

 From Mt Cook National Park we started the long drive back to Glenorchy.
 We travelled through the rolling hills of the Central Otago – the site of LOTR’s Gondor and the Pelennor Fields, and onto the wine country of Cromwell and the rugged hills of Kawarau Gorge.

 We stopped at the Wild Earth winery that sits on the top of the gorge.
-Kawarau Gorge is where the Pillars of Argonath were filmed in the Lord of the Rings trilogy.
+Kawarau Gorge is the setting for the Pillars of Argonath in the Lord of the Rings trilogy.
 The pillars were off course digitally inserted later in the studio, but the bright green-blue water of Kawarau river is easily recognizable from the film.

 In later afternoon we reached the quaint Arrowtown, a historic town about 20 min drive from Queenstown.
 It is a charming and quirky town where practically every building is Heritage-listed.
 Unfortunately, all we had time for was a stroll on Buckingham street and a coffee in one of the ‘cute-as-a-button’ cafes.

 By the time we arrived in Glenorchy, it was pitch black.
 We spent a while driving up and down Coll road trying to find the bunker from the set of the Vertical Limit, where we were staying overnight until we finally gave up and knocked on the door of a house at the end of the road.
 The door was opened by an elderly man, who promptly fetched his daughter who then fetched her husband who to our absolute relief and amazement jumped on the bicycle to show us the way to the right house.